m-wrzr/populartimes/README.md

 # Populartimes
-The goal of this library is to provide an option to use Google Maps popular times data, until it is available via Google"s API.
+The goal of this library is to provide an option to use Google Maps popular times data, until it is available via Google's API.

 ## How to get started
 + Get a Google Maps API key https://developers.google.com/places/web-service/?hl=de (for more than 1000 reqests/sec add payment information)